Islam in Indonesia: History

-Spread of Islam (13th century – 1602)
+Spread of Islam (12th century – 1602)

 There is evidence of Arab Muslim traders entering Indonesia as early as the 8th century.
 However, it was not until the end of the 13th century that the spread of Islam began.
 At first, Islam was introduced through Arab Muslim traders, and then the missionary activity by scholars.
 It was further aided by the adoption by the local rulers and the conversion of the elites.
 The missionaries had originated from several countries and regions, initially from India (i.e. Gujarat) and Southeast Asia (i.e. Champa, Vietnam), and later from the southern Arabian Peninsula (i.e. Hadhramaut, Yemen).

+The first evidence of Indonesian Muslims comes from northern Sumatra.
+In 1111, some local Acehnese were converted by an Arab called 'Abd-Allah 'Arif.
+One of his disciples, Burhan al-Din spread Islam as far as Pariaman at Minangkabau region in West Sumatra.

 In the 13th century, Islamic polities began to emerge on the northern coast of Sumatra.
 Marco Polo, on his way home from China in 1292, reported at least one Muslim town.
-The first evidence of a Muslim dynasty is the gravestone, dated AH 696 (1297 CE), of Sultan Malik al Saleh, the first Muslim ruler of Samudera Pasai Sultanate.
+The first evidence of a Muslim dynasty is the gravestone, dated AH 696 (1297 AD), of Sultan Malik al Saleh, the first Muslim ruler of Samudera Pasai Sultanate.
 By the end of the 13th century, Islam had been established in Northern Sumatra.

 In general, local traders and the royalty of major kingdoms were the first to adopt the new religion.
 The spread of Islam among the ruling class was precipitated as Muslim traders married the local women, with some of the wealthier traders marrying into the elite ruling families.
 After local rulers and the royals had adopted Islam, their subjects mirrored their conversion.
 Although the spread was slow and gradual, the limited evidence suggests that it accelerated in the 15th century, as the military power of Malacca Sultanate in the Malay Peninsula and other Islamic Sultanates that dominated the region were aided by episodes of Muslim coup such as in 1446, wars and superior control of maritime trading and ultimate markets.